 "For much of the state of Maine, the environment is the economy"

-Due to the pending FERC calendar re Downeast LNG, and in order to focus our time and resources, news articles cited on this website will now include mostly just those articles of interest to the Passamaquoddy Bay area.
+Due to the pending FERC calendar re Downeast LNG permitting, in order to focus our time and resources, news articles cited on this website will include mostly just those articles of interest to the Passamaquoddy Bay area.

 Natural gas industry observers will attest that growth in gas production from Pennsylvania's Marcellus shale has surpassed even the most optimistic of projections.
 And, according to a new report by a prominent investment research firm, Marcellus production growth won't be peaking anytime soon.…

 Last year, natural gas output from the Marcellus surged 61% year over year to average 10.4 billion cubic feet per day, according to the U.S. Energy Information Administration.
 This phenomenal growth is thanks largely to major efficiency improvements resulting from a shift toward multi-well pad drilling, which allows energy producers to drill more wells from existing pads.

 One of the main reasons these energy companies continue to drill in the Marcellus is because they can generate phenomenal returns even with relatively low gas prices.
 Cabot, for instance, can now generate pre-tax returns in excess of 100% at a wellhead gas price of only $3.00 per MMBtu, while Range and Chesapeake can earn triple-digit returns with $4.00 per MMBtu gas at the wellhead.
 [Red & bold emphasis added.]